0xEigenLabs/eigen-zkvm/README.md

 - [x] GPU acceleration for proving, not opensourced;

-- [x] WASM friendly for single proving and verifing, NodeJS/Javascript prover and verifier, [plonkjs](https://github.com/0xEigenLabs/plonkjs)
+- [x] WASM friendly for single proving and verifying, NodeJS/Javascript prover and verifier, [plonkjs](https://github.com/0xEigenLabs/plonkjs)

 - [x] Hybrid Proof system on Plonk and FRI.